ruiwei777/myblog/README.md

 2. The `webpack.config.backup.js` is a backup config for webpack 1, and the using `webpack.config.js` files is for webpack 2.

-3. Make sure you have the latest LTS Node installed (6.9.5 LTS)
+3. Make sure you have at least Node.js 6.9.5 LTS installed to run webpack plugins.

 4. You need to include a `passwords.py` under `src/trydjango19/settings/`, and assign values to `MY_SECRET_KEY`([Django Secret Key Generator](http://www.miniwebtool.com/django-secret-key-generator/)), `DB_PASSWORD`, `MY_TWILIO_ACCOUNT_SID` and `MY_TWILIO_AUTH_TOKEN` inside it (some dummy values would suffice).
 Check `src/trydjango19/settings/base.py` for more details.